GabrielAkers/Math4194-PokemonPo/README.md

 This project is a simulation for Pokemon Po intended to be used as a way to verify and present the mathematical model of the game described and built by myself, Carly and Craig for MATH4194 in Spring 2020.

+The code is bad because it was written by me over a period of two days without much planning.
+The project was assigned Thursday Jan 9, 2020 and the report was due Monday Jan 13, 2020.